 Teaching and Learning Methods

 These include two advanced modules of 12 lectures in the first term, on 'Molecular Recognition and Interaction' and 'Cell Fate' of which students attend one, and two in the second term, on 'Contemporary Cancer Studies' and 'Contemporary Approaches to Receptor-Linked Disease' of which students attend one.
-In both terms there is a fortnightly seminar on 'Scientific Method and Experimental Design' alternating with a fortnightly seminar on 'Landmark Papers in Biochemistry'.
+In both terms there are weekly seminars on 'Scientific Method and Experimental Design' or 'Landmark Papers in Biochemistry'.
 There are also short courses on research skills, a two-day course on laboratory safety, supervisions, journal clubs with guided detailed analysis of a research paper, classes in data handling, research work, small group teaching with occasions for oral presentations and debate of contemporary biochemical topics and issues of science that affect society.